oslabs-beta/Squeezed/README.md

 ````

 * To test your functions, open index.html in your browser
-** NOTE: While completing the chllanges, if all tests that previously passed ALL suddenly fail, there is most likely a syntax error in your code.
+** NOTE: While completing the challenges, if all tests that previously passed ALL suddenly fail, there is most likely a syntax error in your code.
 Open Chrome Dev Tool's to locate the cause of the error.